30 Authentication with cephx #

 Ceph uses types of users.
 For the purposes of user

-management, the type will always be client
+management, the type will always be client.
+Ceph

 identifies users in period (.) delimited form, consisting of the user type

 and the user ID.
-For example, TYPE.ID
+For example, TYPE.ID,

 reason for user typing is that Ceph monitors, OSDs, and metadata servers